Ghana

 Received Sub-Committee visit

-An analysis of steps taken by Ghana in fulfilment of its international pledges shows Ghana’s Council participation to have been quite limited.
-It does, however, cooperate with Special Procedures.
-It maintains a Standing Invitation and accepted 5 out of 9 visit requests.
-It also responded to the one communication it received.
-Regarding cooperation with Treaty Bodies, Ghana has several reports overdue, with the ICESCR overdue by around 12 years.
-Ghana was, however, strongly engaged with the UPR, participating in the reviews of and making recommendations to 65 states.
+An analysis of the steps taken by Ghana to fulfil its international pledges shows that Ghana has cooperated with Special Procedures by maintaining a Standing Invitation and fulfilling 9 out of 15 visit requests; however, it has responded to only one out of the six communications it received.
+Concerning cooperation with Treaty Bodies, Ghana has several overdue reports, with the ICESCR report overdue by around 20 years.
+Ghana has actively engaged in the UPR, participating in the reviews of and making recommendations for over 100 States during the second and third cycles.
+Ghana is yet to ratify the CED and to accept communications procedures under three of the treaties it has thus far ratified (CERD, CRC, and CESCR).